-Certain body parts must be covered for all students.
-Clothes must be worn in a way such that privacy, buttocks, chests, and midriffs are fully covered with opaque fabric.
+Certain body parts must be covered for all students at all times.
+Clothes must be worn in a way such that privates, buttocks, chests, and midriffs are fully covered with opaque fabric.
 All items listed in the "must wear" and "may wear" categories below must meet this primary premise.